aimeeu/Udacity-FullStackWebDeveloper/Project04-ItemCatalogWebApp/README.rst

        :width: 75%

-A confirmation page is presented.
-Press **Delete**.
-You will be redirected to the Home page.
+Press **Delete** on the confirmation page.
+You then return to the Home page.

     .. image:: docs/movie-deleteMsg.png